 Top-notch VPN software like KeepSolid VPN Unlimited employs reliable, military-grade 256-bit encryption technique.
-This cypher is impossible to brute-force, so all your data is completely secure.
+This cypher is impossible to brute-force, so you stay anonymous and all your data is completely secure.

 Information sent from your device passes through a remote VPN server before reaching its destination.
 Likewise, the traffic sent to your computer passes through the same encrypted tunnel before reaching your device.